How to Arrange Flowers

 How to Arrange Flowers in a Vase

-For the three square vases to hold the medium/light-colored pink flowers, I used old-fashioned carnations, light pink tea roses, light pink sweet peas, and light pink ranunculus.
+For the three square vases to hold the medium/light-colored pink flowers, I used old-fashioned carnations, light pink tea roses, sweet peas, and light pink ranunculus.
 For the blush/white flowers, I used white tea roses, blush hydrangeas, and iceberg roses from my garden.

-On this blog, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
-The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
+I may sometimes use affiliate links on this blog, which means a small commission is earned if you purchase via the link.
+The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 Re-Using Flowers